prindoll/dictionary/README.md

 The project is completed.

 ## Notes
-Cre : 3 ae siu nhan Opp
+Cre : 3 ae siu nhan Opp.